tom-seddon/beeb_test_os/README.md

-Test OS for diagnosing basic problems with BBC B/B+/Master.
+Test OS ROM for basic diagnosis of RAM problems on a BBC B/B+/Master that's too broken to boot the OS as normal.

 # Installation